shakes76/PatternAnalysis-2024/recognition/2d_unet_s46974426/README.md

 Nifti file format and sample code is provided in Appendix B. [Easy Difficulty]"

 An initial test code was run to just visualise one of the slices before using 2D UNet to get a sense of what the images look like.
-The resuling image afer test.py was run can be seen in Figure_1.png.
+The resuling image afer test.py was run can be seen in slice_print_from_initial_test in the images folder.

 The data loader was run in a simple for to check that it worked, it was ~50% successful when it errorred due to image sizing issue.
 To resolve this, an image resizing function was added to be called by the data loader.
+The completed data_loader test output can be seen in data_loader_test.png in the images folder.